TohnJravolta/Custom_GPT_Wizard/README.md

 ## Overview

 This repository hosts the knowledge base for the Custom GPT Wizard (CGW), a tool designed to assist users in creating and optimizing custom versions of GPT models.
-CGW embodies empathy and creativity, guiding users through the process of configuring their own GPTs for specific tasks and interests.
+CGW now includes the Enhanced GPT Builder Assistant (EGBA) mode, further empowering users with an interactive, step-by-step custom GPT creation process.

 ## [Try CGW Here](https://chat.openai.com/g/g-DrpPDbvY6-custom-gpt-wizard)